-Funding: students partially fund their study abroad experience through money received in the Second Year Transformational Experience program (STEP), which we recommend for all students in their second year.
-Scholarships and grants are listed on our website frit.osu.edu
+Funding: students partially fund their study abroad experience through money received in the Second Year Transformational Experience program (STEP), which we recommend for all students in their 2nd year.
+Scholarships and grants are listed on our website.

-OSU CREDITS: ALL CREDITS above 1003/5101 earned in Lecce, Siena or our internships APPLY TOWARD THE MAJOR OR MINOR.
-Although there is a limit to the number of 5797 credits allowed to count toward a major or minor (9 for a major/6 for a minor), credits for other courses (2102, 2193, 2194 and 4000 level) will be granted, besides 5797 (Study abroad).
+OSU CREDITS: All credits above 1103/5101 from Lecce, Siena or our internships APPLY TOWARD THE MAJOR or MINOR.
+Although there is a limit to the number of 5797 credits allowed to count toward a major/minor (9 for major and minor), credits for other courses (2102, 2193, 2194, 3000 and 4000 level) may also be granted.